International Populism Research Network

 The interview is going to be published in the current edition of Spiegel History.
 It can also be accessed under the following link .

-The book was published on 24 October 2024 by Oxford University Press.
-For more information on the book (including access and purchase options), see: https://academic.oup.com/book/58625
+The book was published in January 2025 by Edinburgh University Press.
+For more information on the book (including access and purchase options), click here.

 New Book by Christoffer Kølvraa and Bernhard Forchtner